Hearthstone Battlegrounds Strategy Guide [Season 8]

 Demon: False Felbat build

-Key minions: Famished Felbat, False Implicator, Insatiable Ur’zul
+Key minions: Famished Felbat, False Implicator, Malchezaar, Insatiable Ur’zul

-Supporting minions: Slimy Felblood, Man’ari Messenger, Fiery Felblood, Malchezaar, Soul Rewinder, Bazaar Dealer (Resources)
+Supporting minions: Slimy Felblood, Fiery Felblood, Tichondrious, Soul Rewinder

 The problem you have here is that you need to find some Demons that will provide you extra resources.
-Malchezaar, Prince of Dance and Bazaar Dealer + Soul Rewinder is one way which will secure you that extra resource boost.
-Getting powerful free spells and 2-4 free refreshers will propel you to get Famished Felbat and reborn.
+Malchezaar, Prince of Dance and Soul Rewinder is one way which will secure you that extra resource boost.
+Latest addition, Archimonde is a very good alternative to Soul Rewinder as you will also be getting cheap Tavern Spells with him on the board.
+This minion is an absolute must when it comes to any demon compositions.
+You can make an entire build (picture above) based on it if you can get your hands on Tichondrious.
+Either way, this will provide a great tempo and propel you to get Famished Felbat.
 Do note that if you have the Bat and two False Imposters, on tier 5 there are only 5 minions to eat at the end of the turn, so leveling up to tier 6 will not only increase your chances to get golden Bat and Cultist S’Thara, but also provide you an extra minion to eat.

 By far, the biggest counter is Transmuted Bramblewitch.
 This thing can ruin any Demon build that utilizes the powerful Cultist S’Thara since he will then summon the weak 3/3 Demon when Bramblewitch kills the first one, it’s probably the hardest counter in the game.
 This is why you need to play around Taunts a bit and be extremely careful when playing Demons.
 Moreover, virtually no Demon minion has Divine Shield or Reborn (most don’t have Deathrattle as well).
 This is your main counter – use whatever Leeroys, Venomous Murlocs, and Bramblewitches for hard counters.